evanx/mpush-redis/README.md

 - the SHA1 hash of the message

-Incidently, we create a cross-referencing key for the handling service to lookup the message id:
+We set a cross-referencing key for a subscriber service instance to lookup the message id:
 ```
 redis-cli get demo:mpush:message:xid:12345
 1) "id"